kazyon/EarthChain/Whitepaper/README.md

 This buttons can create transactions to hospitals to send and SOS to the medical teams know where the exact location of that person is and not lose time from the golden hour.

-We expect to deploy this blockchain to all of the devices to reduce old hardware waste so for GPU miners our development team plans to make Earthchain GPU intensive and lesser memory intensive so that it will allow for lower power consumption and better effeciency.
+We expect to deploy this blockchain to all of the devices to reduce old hardware waste so for GPU miners our development team plans to make Network 3.0 GPU intensive and lesser memory intensive so that it will allow for lower power consumption and better effeciency.